 In short, everything you can do on your smartphone now will be done A LOT faster, with most things seemingly happening in real-time.

 But what do all the Gs mean and how are they different?

 The letter ‘G’ in the terms 3G, 4G and 5G stands for ‘generation’.
 Each of these generations basically refers to the general, overall mobile technology available at the time.
 For most of the noughties, 3G was the prevailing mobile technology – giving us mobile access to the internet for the first time, but at a relatively slow pace.

 By the late noughties, the requirements placed on 3G were too heavy and 4G was introduced.
 This gave us speeds up to 10 times faster than 3G.
 Using EE as an example, average speeds on their 4G network are 12-15Mb/second.
 The UK average for 3G is 1.5Mb/second.

-“How”, you ask?
-It all comes down to better utilising the radio spectrum which also means there is wider network coverage and better stability for devices.
+“How?”, you ask.
+It all comes down to better utilising the radio spectrum, which also means there will be wider network coverage and better stability for devices.

 Okay, so speed is great, but why is it such a big deal?